schollz/timetomakefood/README.md

 # Grammar rules

-If the ```ingredient``` does not exist in this grammar table, find the closest thing in the SR27 database.
+If the ```ingredient``` does not exist in this grammar table, first search to see if the ```ingredient.class``` exists and use one of those at random.
+If that doesn't exist, then find the closest thing in the SR27 database.
 Things from the SR27 have time of 0 since they are assumed to be already purchased/premade.

 Total times are calculated by adding all the operation times.